ChunyuanLI/SVGD/README.md

 **Tensorflow implementation of Stein Variational Gradient Descent (SVGD)**

-SVGD is a general purpose variational inference algorithm that forms a natural counterpart of gradient descent for optimization.
-SVGD iteratively transports a set of particles to match with the target distribution, by applying a form of functional gradient descent that minimizes the KL divergence.
+"SVGD is a general purpose variational inference algorithm that forms a natural counterpart of gradient descent for optimization.
+SVGD iteratively transports a set of particles to match with the target distribution, by applying a form of functional gradient descent that minimizes the KL divergence."

 Link: